Videbæk: Attractions

-The town has a local area museum (Videbæk Egnsmuseum) that opened in 2002 on an old family farm with stables, barn, and machine house.
-The collection features farm and handicrafts machinery and tools, as well as household daily items that are typical of the daily life in the area.
-It also has a collection of Danish elves (nisser) dolls that were donated by Ellen Bredahl, formerly holder of the Guinness Record for the largest collection of these popular Danish dolls.

 The art pavilion Vestjyllands Kunstpavillon (VK) opened in 2017, designed by Henning Larsen Architects.
 It is situated in a small park and exhibits changing artists and hosts concerts, lectures and cultural events.
 Architect Henning Larsen grew up around Videbæk and the art pavilion has some of his artwork on permanent display.
 There is also a permanent museum dedicated to Danish artist Arne Haugen Sørensen.

+The local museum (Videbæk Egnsmuseum) is located 5 km east of Videbæk near the village of Vorgod.

 Videbæk Municipality

 The former Videbæk Municipality covered an area of 289 km^{2}, and had a total population of 12,140 (2005).
 Its last mayor was Torben Nørregaard, a member of the Venstre (Liberal party) political party.

 Creation

 Videbæk Municipality was created in 1970 due to a kommunalreform ("Municipality Reform") that combined a number of existing parishes: